novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 TensorFlow Environment
 ------------
-For this course, we will need at least the following libraries:
+For the Web Mining and Data Search course, we will need to install at least the following libraries: Numpy, Scipy, IPython, Jupyter, Scikit-learn, Scikit-image, Tensorflow, Keras, NLTK, Gensim and Pandas.
-Numpy
-Scipy
-IPython
-Jupyter
-Scikit-learn
-Scikit-image
-Tensorflow
-Keras
-NLTK
-Gensim
-Pandas

-Step 4.
+**Step 4**.
 Conda environment for the WebSearch course Before attempting to install these libraries, make sure have created the conda environment for this course and that you activated it:

     $ conda create -n WebSearch python=3.6
     $ conda activate WebSearch

-Step 5: Installing the required Python libraries:
+**Step 5**: Installing the required Python libraries:

     $ conda install pip h5py numpy scipy scikit-learn scikit-image gensim nltk jupyter pandas ipykernel

 Conda will also install the required libraries’ dependencies.

-Step 6: Installing tensorflow:
+**Step 6**: Installing tensorflow and Keras

     $ conda install tensorflow==1.15

 If you have an NVIDIA GPU, you can install tensorflow with GPU support.
 Check tensorflow documentation for installation instructions for your platform.

-Step 7: Installing keras:

     $ conda install keras

+In the above command, conda will select the keras version that is suited to your version of tensorflow.

-Step 8: Setup Keras to use tensorflow backend.
+**Step 7**: Setup Keras to use tensorflow backend.

 Create a Keras config file -  Linux and macOS: